benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/lexicon.md

 - `DEF bear REL what PROG#DIST 2SG chase1#INF RES` "The bear you were chasing"

 `REL` is often realized as some other verb, like `GEN1`.

+## Comparatives and Superlatives

+- `A GNO big0#AUG beyond1 B` "A is bigger than B"
+- `A GNO big0#AUG of1 B` "A is the biggest of the Bs"